francescoperera/Entree/docs/Data_Format.md

 ##### Important
 Each key structure in the JSON configuration file must follow the structure delineated in this doc.
 Specifically, all keys **must** have the properties: action and type.
-Moreoever, the action property must be set to be one of the actions that Entree supports ( see below for Actions).
+Moreever, the action property must be set to be one of the actions that Entree supports ( see below for Actions).

 ##### Example of Key Structure